When I first ran for San Diego City Council in 2018, I knocked on thousands of doors across District 6.

 When I attended an informational meeting at the Mira Mesa Senior Center in the summer of 2018 to learn more about the proposal to rebuild Gold Coast Dr. and Parkdale Ave., the city’s chief engineer noted with some amazement how bad Gold Coast had become, going so far as to mention his surprise that it hadn’t already been rebuilt.

-No surprise to you and I. Longtime Mira Mesa residents know the roadbed of Gold Coast and others were built quickly and on the cheap in the early 1970s, and failed long ago from a clear intrusion of water, bad drainage, and loose soils.
+No surprise to you and I. Longtime Mira Mesans know the roadbed of Gold Coast and others were built quickly and on the cheap in the early 1970s, and failed long ago from a clear intrusion of water, bad drainage, and loose soils.
 All of these factors, plus the fact that much of Mira Mesa was rapidly, and unecologically, built upon naturally occurring vernal pools at the time of rapid construction beginning in 1970, have conspired to make Mira Mesa roads notoriously bad.
 But Gold Coast, one of the most heavily-used arterials in the community, has become the poster child for civic neglect.
 I made my case on this point in a Times of San Diego piece in February 2019.

 And it isn’t just the residents.
-MTS buses use the otherwise narrow strip of Gold Coast throughout the day, and in normal times under non-pandemic conditions heavy San Diego Unified school buses deliver students to Salk Elementary on Parkdale, Mason Elementary at Good Coast and San Ramon, and Wangenheim Middle School via Gold Coast and Black Mountain Rd. throughout the school year.
+MTS buses use the otherwise narrow strip of Gold Coast throughout the day, and in normal times under non-pandemic conditions heavy San Diego Unified school buses deliver students to Salk Elementary on Parkdale, Mason Elementary at Gold Coast and San Ramon, and Wangenheim Middle School via Gold Coast and Black Mountain Rd. throughout the school year.

-I realize we’re in the crosshairs of a long-term budget crisis, but hopefully we can address more streets in Mira Mesa and District 6 that need to rebuilt from the ground-up, not slathered over with another layer of asphalt that doesn’t fix the underlying problem like Calle Dario, Jade Coast, Pegasus, Port Royale, Perseus, and others.
+I realize we’re in the crosshairs of a long-term budget crisis, but hopefully we can address more streets in Mira Mesa and District 6 that need to rebuilt from the ground-up, not slathered over with another layer of asphalt that doesn’t fix the underlying problem like Calle Dario, Jade Coast, Pegasus, Port Royale, Perseus, and many others.
 I’m sure you know of some that could use more than a hug and some TLC.
 If you agree, do me a favor and let me know.